Deepak484sakthi2004/Text_Analysis/README.md

 Spacy is used for Named Entity Recognition (NER), identifying entities such as persons, organizations, and locations in the text.

 ## Deployment
 The Text Analysis App is deployed on a free Heroku server.
-You can access the live app [here](#).
+You can access the live app [https://text-analysis-poa5.onrender.com/](#).

 ## Usage
 1. Enter the text you want to analyze in the provided input box.